 The government has no interest in that because it tends to foster independence – and there’s no power or control in that.

 And so, it mulcts us all such that the responsible and industrious can just barely take care of themselves, with the ultimate goal being to keep everyone in a state of anxiety about their security, in order to nudge them ever closer to being dependent on the very thing which is the source of their insecurity.
+Get your in-car equipment from their range.

 Government is a vampire.
 It sucks the life from the living – and creates fresh corpses wherever it goes.